fprime-community/fprime-system-reference/docs/integration/xbee-radio-integration.md

 [Link](https://www.digi.com/resources/documentation/digidocs/PDFs/90001458-13.pdf) to Digi documentation for XCTU.

-## 2. Change the topology of the Com components to include the Linux UART Driver
+## 2. Topology Changes for UART Driver

 Find the following code snippets and uncomment them in the `SystemReference/Top/topology.fpp` file.